Assistant Professor of Counselor Education

 Libby Schmanke has served on the regular faculty and as internship coordinator of the Art Therapy graduate program since 2002.
-She received a BA in Humanities magna cum laude from Ottawa University, a Certificate in Addiction Counseling from Washburn University, and a Master of Science in Art Therapy from ESU, earning the Outstanding Art Therapy Graduate Student Award for 2002.
+She received a BA in Humanities magna cum laude from Ottawa University in 1976, a Certificate in Addiction Counseling from Washburn University in 1988, and a Master of Science in Art Therapy from ESU in 2022, earning the Outstanding Art Therapy Graduate Student Award for 2002.

 Prior to earning her art therapy degree, Schmanke had a 14-year career incorporating art processes into substance abuse treatment as an addictions counselor and program administrator.
 In 2005, she opened an art therapy private practice and studio in Lawrence, KS, where she provided individual art therapy specializing in trauma and addictions, off-site contract services, creativity groups and workshops for the public, and professional consultation and supervision.